pengan1987/digital-media-archaeology/storage-media.md

 Being the first affordable, widely distributable high-capacity digital storage, CDs were initially designed for music storage.
 This led to the emergence of various standards tailored to store different types of content.
 For instance, the initial CD standard in 1980 was termed the "Red Book."
 The CD-ROM, introduced in 1985 for computer data discs, was not standardized initially.
 It wasn't until 1988 that the corresponding "Yellow Book" was established.
 On the other hand, CD-i, designed for multimedia interactive content, diverged from CD-ROM standards with its "Green Book" in 1986, with corresponding devices released in 1990.
 The writable CD standard, known as the "Orange Book," emerged in 1988.
 The VCD, a popular home video medium in China, adopted the "White Book" standard in 1993.

 The CD-i format is relatively uncommon domestically but has garnered increased attention and research overseas in recent years.
-The Black Moon Project[^11] hosts extensive details about CD-i, while the CDinteractive forum[^12] serves as another resource for CD-i information.
+The [Black Moon Project](http://www.blackmoonproject.co.uk/) hosts extensive details about CD-i, while the [CDinteractive forum](http://www.cdinteractive.co.uk/forums/cdinteractive/) serves as another resource for CD-i information.

 Following the 1990s, the CD-based 12cm discs evolved into higher-density successors, namely DVD and Blu-ray discs.
 Many characteristics of CDs, especially CD-ROMs, were inherited, such as the 2048-byte sector size and the ISO9660-based disc file format.
 This explains why ISO remains the most popular format for disc image files today.

-Similar to the diverse file systems found on hard drives, different file systems exist on optical discs[^13].
+Similar to the diverse file systems found on hard drives, [different file systems exist on optical discs](https://www.isobuster.com/help/file_systems).
 The original ISO9660 supported only 8.3 filenames.
 However, since Windows 95, operating systems have supported long filenames.
 Consequently, most modern optical discs use ISO9660 as a base and incorporate Joliet extensions to support long filenames.
 Apple Macintosh, especially the Classic Mac OS predating Mac OS X, widely utilized the HFS file system on optical discs.

 UDF gradually replaced ISO9660 as the standard for optical disc storage after the mid-2000s.
 A prime example is that Windows installation discs post-Windows 7 cannot be read on operating systems that do not support UDF formats.
 Additionally, Blu-ray discs default to using UDF as their file system.